nrjones8/blog/content/muni-citations-on-rainy-days.md

 Based on the data and analysis above, it's not entirely clear why rainy days result in more citations.
 Even though citations were paid at a similar rate on rainy days vs. non-rainy days, it would be interesting to explore in more detail the relationship between weather and who is being fined.
 If low-income communities are more impacted by fines on rainy days, the data here suggest that they're still able to pay those fines - perhaps with the help of The City of San Francisco's [Financial Justice Project](http://sftreasurer.org/financialjustice), which has been working on helping ensure that fines and fees are not overly harsh on low-income communities.

-## Details of the Analysis, Data
 ### Data from the SFMTA
 Data on individual citations was obtained via public records request from the SFMTA.
-Each row in this dataset represents a single citation, and includes:
+Each row in this dataset represents a single citation, and includes a number of fields - the ones used here were:

 * The time of the violation
 * The location of the violation